amywangyx/personalfinanceapp/README.md

 please copy paste the myrecord.csv file to make sure your data is okay

 next step improvements to make: \
-align budgeting lines with spending on the same histograms \

 algorithms to predict how much you spent this month( abnormal / normal) \
 better visualization for categorizing changes and tagging